Purim

 The day of Purim Katan (the 14th day of Adar I) should be viewed as a relatively rare event, because in the 19-year metonic cycle of regular years and leap years we have 19 Purims (which occurs on the 14th day of the second Adar), but only 7 Purim Katans (which occurs on the 14th day of the first Adar), according to the Jewish calendar.

-The day of Purim Katan (the 14th of Adar I) should be viewed as a precious guest.
+The day of Purim Katan (the 14th of Adar I) should be viewed as a precious guest because it comes infrequently.

 Purim Katan contains an allusion to Mashiach, a descendent of King David, about whom it states: